Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations

 where $\mathbb{I}(\cdot)$ is the usual indicator function and $n$ is the sample size.
 Note that $\mathrm{EWP}_i$ is the empirical winning probability using the average performance of all the subjects.
 The form of probability weighting in equation \ref{Goldstein-Einhorn} suggests the following regression model:

-The term $\log \delta_i$ is further decomposed into the two parts: observed heterogeneity ($z_i'\theta$) and unobserved heterogeneity ($u_i$), where $z_i$ is a vector of covariates and $\theta$ is the corresponding vector of parameters and $u_i$ is the idiosyncratic component.
+The term $\log \delta_i$ is further decomposed into the two parts: observed heterogeneity ($z_i'\theta$) and unobserved heterogeneity ($u_i$), where $z_i$ is a vector of covariates including cognitive ability and $\theta$ is the corresponding vector of parameters and $u_i$ is the idiosyncratic component. \citet{CKLL2022} examine the relation between the two components of probability weighting---the degree of optimism and likelihood insensitivity---and cognitive ability.
+Our specification allows cognitive ability to be only mediated through the degree of optimism in relation with probability weighting.
 For some subjects, $\mathrm{SWP}_i$ or $\mathrm{EWP}_i$ can be zero or one.
 To have well-defined log odds, we truncate $\mathrm{SWP}_i$ and $\mathrm{EWP}_i$ to be always between 0.01 and 0.99.
 The unknown parameters $\gamma$ and $\theta$ are estimated via median regression to mitigate the effect of truncation.